hevnly/hhg/source/posts/2015-10-02-for-the-record.md

 ![Pete Rock & CL Smooth.](https://meta.hevnly.com/images/on-2-10-2015/for-the-record-image4.jpg)
 *Pete Rock & CL Smooth.*

 Generally, vinyl collectors purchase across a range of other mediums, so it would be wrong to state that vinyl is a reaction against streaming.
-Rather, the two coexist, the latter accompanying our on-the-go lifestyle and the former allowing for a refreshing break from it.long may the vinyl revival continue.
+Rather, the two coexist, the latter accompanying our on-the-go lifestyle and the former allowing for a refreshing break from it.
+Long may the vinyl revival continue!

 ![](https://meta.hevnly.com/images/on-2-10-2015/for-the-record-footer.jpg)